ispras/casr/docs/usage.md

       -V, --version
               Print version

+If you set `CASR_CLUSTER_UNIQUE_CRASHLINE` environment variable as "1" casr-cluster will deduplicate reports by crashline for each cluster and won't if you set ant other value or do not set anything.

 Report deduplication and clustering is based on stack trace comparison from [gdb-command](https://github.com/anfedotoff/gdb-command).
 The idea is to run deduplication first to remove equal reports, then run clustering on remaining